clirimemini/Keye/README.md

 ## What is Keye?
 Keye is a reconnaissance tool that was written in Python with SQLite3 integrated.
-After adding a list of urls, it will make a request to these urls and it will try to detect changes on these urls based on their Content-Length.
+After adding a list of URLs, it will make a request to these URLs and try to detect changes based on their response content length.
 This tool is supposed to be scheduled to run periodically at fixed times, dates, or intervals (Ideally each day).
-Recognized changes of urls will be sent to Slack workspace with a notification push.
+Recognized changes of URLs will be sent to Slack workspace with a notification push.

 ## Requirements
 - Virtual Private Server (VPS) running on Unix.